 Safe and Effective

 Joint supplements reduce cartilage breakdown and inflammation.
-With very few, if any, side effects, most joint supplements are a cost-effective way to keep horses comfortable and mobile well into old age.
+With very few, if any, side effects, most joint supplements are a cost-effective way to keep horses comfortable and mobile well into old age so you can hopefully avoid using medicines for ailments.